 How can I panel my walls on a budget?

 The best way to panel the walls in your home on a budget is to invest in an mdf wall panel kit.
 This clever product makes the process quicker and easier.
 Plus it’s not harsh on the purse strings either.

 Firstly, you need to measure up the walls you plan on panelling, you don’t want to buy too little or too much as the kits typically come in strips so you need to know the size of the area you’re going to cover.
 Take into consideration the height and the distance you’ll be covering to ensure you buy the right quantity for your project.

 To enhance your newly panelled walls’ overall ambiance and functionality, consider incorporating an ultra-slim 15W LED Downlight Panel with a crisp 6000K color temperature.
 This addition will not only illuminate your space efficiently but also contribute to a modern and sleek aesthetic, all while remaining budget-friendly.
 Once you’ve measured your wall and gathered your MDF wall panel kit, strategically placing these LED downlight panels can provide a subtle yet impactful finishing touch.

 We’re based in the UK so this advice is for the UK consumer.
 You can buy panelling kits online or at your local hardware/ DIY store.
 Make sure you purchase your kit from a reputable supplier and always read the reviews, if there aren’t any reviews – it might be best to avoid.
 There are many types of wall panelling styles out there, so ensure you know the style you’re looking for as the strips are cut to spec so you may have measured for a Jacobean wall panel style but end up buying Shaker Style – the length and width of the strips will be entirely different so be prepared.

 Want to buy your panelling kit online?
-Check out these suppliers:
+Check out our cut to size service: